Israeli Masorti Movement Emergency Campaign

 To Protect Yosef Kibita and the Abayudaya Community of Uganda Seeking Equal Rights in Israel

 The Masorti Foundation, and collegial organizations, are creating a special emergency fund to pursue justice for Yosef Kibita and the Abayudaya Jewish Community from Uganda.
-Yosef lives at Kibbutz Ketura, a kibbutz with Masorti affiliations in Southern Israel, where he has been for a year.
-He is seeking to make Aliyah.
+Yosef lives at Kibbutz Ketura, a kibbutz with Masorti affiliations in Southern Israel.

 Moreover, the Ministry used this ruling to broadly disqualify the entire Abayudaya community of 2000 from making Aliyah, declaring that the community and their conversion to Judaism is not recognized.
 This policy flies in the face of 100 years of Jewish practice, conversion mostly under the auspices of the Masorti/Conservative Movement, recognition by the Jewish Agency for Israel as a Jewish community and government policy to recognize foreign conversions from all streams of Judaism.

-Please give as generously as you possibly can –and as quickly as you can– since the court case must be heard THIS JUNE!
+Please give as generously as you can — and as quickly as you can — since this case is before the court now.

 All funds contributed will be used to support Masorti Israel’s efforts for Yosef Kibita and equality for the Abayudaya community.

 A Word About Donation Choices